Executive Order 13303: Controversy

+The Arizona Law Review published an essay discussing the unconstitutionality of the order, citing Dames & Moore v.
+Regan as limiting the power of executive orders such as this.

 Critics of EO 13303 contend new debt for Iraq will accrue from the new Development Fund for Iraq.
 They say that it will allow opportunities for grave abuses because it offers little illuminating context and its tone suggests the language should be read quite broadly.
 These concerns stem from the apparent likelihood the fund will be used to leverage US government and corporate interests.

 The United Nations Security Council approved Resolution 1483 on May 22, 2003, ending economic sanctions against Iraq while clearing a path for the transfer of over US$1 billion from the Oil-for-Food program as seed money for establishment of the development fund.
 Critics are also alarmed because all proceeds from the sale of Iraqi oil and natural gas are to be placed into the fund, noting developing countries have amassed huge debts in exchange for selling out their natural resources to powerful corporations.
 This paradigm, they contend, cloaks corporate welfare and neocolonialism in terms of 'poverty alleviation', and now in Iraq as 'humanitarian assistance'.

 There are differences between the original text (UN Security Council Resolution 1483) and EO 13303, which may lead a court to hold implementation is overbroad.